Mighty-Data-Inc/dendritic-spine-counter/README.md

 This plugin's save files are written in JSON format.
 Though bulkier than a binary format, JSON was chosen for the sake of an open-source, full-transparency approach.
 JSON has the advantage of being text-readable and self-documenting (and in fact even text-editable), allowing a researcher to examine or even modify the contents of the file directly if they wish to do so.
 Though *Dendritic Spine Counter* isn't intended to be used in this manner (i.e. manual editing of save files), we nonetheless provide the potential capability.

 ![Dendrite tracing information saved as JSON.](/documentation/images/06-03--JSON-format-viewable.jpgjpg)

+## Background

+This plugin was developed in order to fill a need in the neuroscience research community.
+At the time of its authorship, smaller labs lacked a way to conveniently assign and perform the relatively simple but tedious task of identifying, labeling, and counting dendritic spines.
+Automated tools for this task certainly existed, but were generally bundled within large software suites whose price-points and licensing restrictions often put out of reach of smaller labs with tighter budgets and fewer staff.
+With *Dendritic Spine Counter* now available, such labs can perform this research purely with free-to-use open-source tools.

+### Abstract

+In the central nervous system, most excitatory synapses are represented as small protrusions called dendritic spines.
+The number of excitatory synapses on a neuron impacts overall excitability, and, on a larger scale, network activity.
+In diseases such as Alzheimer's Disease, Autism Spectrum Disorder, and schizophrenia, spine density is abnormal, resulting in improper brain function.
+Therefore, computing spine density is an important data-gathering step for many avenues of research into these disorders.
+Here, we have created a free ImageJ plugin, Dendritic Spine Counter, that will allow researchers and students to count spines in 2D.
+This plugin allows a user to submit a 2D image of stained neuronal tissue, mark a dendrite on that image for analysis, and receive an automated visually interactive list of structural features along that dendrite that are likely to be spines.
+The plugin operates “semi-automatically”, requiring minimal input from the user outside of specifying the dendrite to analyze.
+It also offers manual override options, permitting the user to directly add or remove spines.
+The machine vision algorithms underlying Dendritic Spine Counter were implemented using a heuristic-driven “expert system” approach, primarily employing basic image transformation functions and statistical analyses of pixel areas.

 ## Methods